Michelin Guide: Losing stars

 The pressure to retain Michelin stars can be immense, as the loss of a star will almost inevitably have a significant impact on business.
-It is widely believed that chef Bernard Loiseau died by suicide in 2003 after hearing the rumor that his three-star restaurant, La Côte d'Or, would be demoted to two stars.
+It is widely believed that chef Bernard Loiseau died by suicide in 2003 after hearing the rumour that his three-star restaurant, La Côte d'Or, would be demoted to two stars.

 Mistakes

 In 2017, the Bouche à Oreille café in Bourges, France, was accidentally given a star when it was confused with a restaurant of the same name in Boutervilliers, near Paris.

 Influence on cuisine and working conditions

-In the 21st century, some American chefs, restaurant owners, and officials interviewed by The New York Times criticized the guide for creating a type of sameness, rewarding expensive fine dining attributes, luxury ingredients, expensive tableware, matching uniforms, many-course menus, small bites, and meticulously arranged plating.
-High-quality fine dining in Western countries is labor-intensive, putting pressure on line chef wages.
+In the 21st century, some American chefs, restaurant owners, and officials interviewed by The New York Times criticised the guide for creating a type of sameness, rewarding expensive fine dining attributes, luxury ingredients, expensive tableware, matching uniforms, many-course menus, small bites, and meticulously arranged plating.
+High-quality fine dining in Western countries is labour-intensive, putting pressure on line chef wages.
 Because of their high status, Michelin-starred fine dining restaurants often rely on staging, a form of unpaid internship.
 At the three-star restaurant Noma, chef-owner René Redzepi yielded to public pressure in 2022 and began paying interns.
 After three months, Redzepi announced the restaurant was no longer financially sustainable and that the concept would close at the end of 2024.
 The power imbalance between chef-owners and staff has also resulted in workers at some fine-dining restaurants producing intricate dishes complaining of very long hours, difficulty affording food, physical and sexual abuse, refusal of permission to treat injuries at a hospital, and destruction of workers' personal property.
 Most chefs interviewed by The New York Times said the increase in business and job applicants that comes with the publicity around a Michelin star makes it worth seeking.
 Many also said the competition for stars improves restaurant quality.